THE SIXTEENTH WROXTON WORKSHOP WILL BE HELD ON THE

 A Message From Professor The Lord Norton of Louth

-I would like to take this opportunity to not only thank all the delegates who travelled to Wroxton to take part in this unique Workshop, but also the Dean of Wroxton College, and all the support staff within the College, who helped contribute to the success of our 15th Workshop.
+I would like to take this opportunity to not only thank all the delegates who travelled to Wroxton in 2022 to take part in this unique Workshop, but also the Dean of Wroxton College, and all the support staff within the College, who helped contribute to the success of our 15th Workshop.

 The Workshop of Parliamentary Scholars and Parliamentarians serves to enable scholars to present research likely to be of practical interest to parliamentarians and for participants to engage in a dialogue that enables each to learn from the other.
 The 15th Workshop, held on 30-31 July 2022, richly fulfilled its purpose, drawing academics and practitioners from 26 nations and international organisations.
 We welcomed parliamentarians from nations ranging from the Maldives to Mongolia, with notable delegations from Africa, Asia and the Middle East.
 The Workshop was not only the most diverse in the history of the Workshops, but also probably the most successful.
 Papers addressed both the relationship between the legislature and the executive – the standard focus of much scholarly research – and the relationship between legislatures and the public, which was a core theme of the Workshop, building on the Inter-Parliamentary Union (IPU) 2022 report on Public engagement in the work of Parliament.